Tennis-Nadal stays on course for possible Djokovic clash in quarter-finals | Sports-Games

 Tennis-Nadal stays on course for possible Djokovic clash in quarter-finals

-Van de Zandschulp began the match on a strong footing, breaking Nadal's serve in the first game, but the Spaniard's delivery looked almost impregnable for the remainder of the contest on Court Suzanne Lenglen.
+For two sets and a half I was playing at a very positive level."
+Van de Zandschulp began the match on a strong footing, breaking Nadal's serve in the first game, but the Spaniard's delivery looked almost impregnable for the rest of the contest on Court Suzanne Lenglen.
 In his first career meeting against the Dutchman, Nadal dictated terms from way behind the baseline, absorbing his opponent's power and then bringing out his venomous forehand when required.

 In his first career meeting against the Dutchman, Nadal dictated terms from way behind the baseline, absorbing his opponent's power and then bringing out his venomous forehand when required.
 Van de Zandschulp, currently at a career-high ranking of 29th, staged a brief fightback in the third set when he won three games in a row from 4-0 down but Nadal, who will turn 36 next week, had the cushion to not be threatened.

 Nadal broke the 26-year-old's service twice in each of the three sets, hit 25 winners while keeping a lid on his unforced errors.
 The left-hander closed out the contest with an overhead smash down the middle on his second match point.
-"I had my chance with a break point for 5-0 then match was over but he made a great second serve," Nadal said on court.
-"Then I played a bad game with my serve and he started to play aggressive and you feel a bit of nerves to finish the match.

-"Straight sets, it was my best match of the tournament for two sets and a half."
+A well-known Real Madrid fan, Nadal said his "intention and goal" was to attend the Champions League final on Saturday night at Stade de France in northern Paris when the Spanish side take on Liverpool.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)